-The optimal regulatory policy for a monopolist is influenced by many considerations, including the possibility of private information, the objective of the regulator, and the feasibility
+The optimal regulatory policy for a monopolist is influenced by many considerations, including the possibility of private information, the objective of the regulator, and

-\The views expressed herein are those of the authors and not necessarily those of the Federal Reserve Bank of Minneapolis or the Federal Reserve System.
+^{}The views expressed herein are those of the authors and not necessarily those of the Federal Reserve Bank of Minneapolis or the Federal Reserve System.

-&lt;sup>†Previous draft: November 15, 2016.
-We would like to thank Mark Armstrong, Yeon-Koo Che, Joe Harrington, Roger Noll, Alessandro Pavan, Michael Riordan, Peter Troyan, Robert Wilson, Frank Wolak and seminar participants at Columbia, Nottingham, Penn, Ryerson, SMU, Vanderbilt and USC for helpful discussions.
-We thank Guillaume Sublet for providing excellent research assistance.
+[†]We thank Mark Armstrong, Yeon-Koo Che, Marina Halac, Joe Harrington, Roger Noll, Alessandro Pavan, Michael Riordan, Peter Troyan, Robert Wilson, Frank Wolak, three anonymous referees and seminar participants at Columbia, Hokkaido, Nottingham, Penn, Ryerson, SMU, Vanderbilt and USC for helpful discussions.
+We thank Guillaume Sublet for excellent research assistance.
 Manuel Amador acknowledges NSF support under award number 0952816.
 Kyle Bagwell thanks the Center for Advanced Studies in the Behavioral Sciences at Stanford for hospitality and support as a Fellow during 2014-15.
 Corresponding author, email: amador.manuel@gmail.com; fax: 612-204-5515.

-and efficiency of transfers.
-Simple solutions obtain in some settings.
-For example, in the textbook case of a single-product monopolist with constant marginal cost and a positive fixed cost, with all costs commonly known, a regulator that maximizes aggregate social surplus obtains the "first-best" ("second-best") solution by setting price equal to marginal (average) cost when transfers are feasible and efficient (are infeasible).
-In other settings, however, optimal regulation can take more subtle forms.
+the feasibility and efficiency of transfers.
 Armstrong and Sappington (2007) survey the nature of optimal regulation in different settings and discuss as well the design of practical policies, such as price-cap regulation, that are frequently observed in practice.
 As they emphasize, an important question is whether practical policies perform well in realistic settings where private information may be present and transfer instruments may be limited.

 In a seminal paper, Baron and Myerson (1982) consider the optimal regulation of a single-product monopolist with private information about its costs of production.
 In their model, a regulatory policy indicates, for every possible cost type, whether the monopoly is allowed to produce at all and, if so, the output and corresponding price that it selects and the transfer from consumers that it receives (where a negative transfer is a tax).
-A regulatory policy is feasible if it is incentive compatible and satisfies an expost participation constraint.
-The regulator chooses over feasible regulatory policies to maximize a weighted social welfare function that weighs consumer surplus no less heavily than producer surplus.
+A regulatory policy is feasible if it is incentive compatible and satisfies an ex post participation constraint.
+The regulator chooses over feasible regulatory policies to maximize a weighted social welfare function that weighs consumer surplus no less heavily than producer surplus.1

-In a standard version of the Baron-Myerson model, the monopolist incurs a commonly known and non-negative fixed cost and is privately informed as to the level of its constant marginal cost, where the monopolist's marginal cost has a continuum of possible types and is drawn from a commonly known distribution function.
+In a standard version of the Baron-Myerson model, the monopolist faces a commonly known and non-negative fixed cost and is privately informed as to the level of its constant marginal cost, where the marginal cost has a continuum of possible types and is drawn from a commonly known distribution function.
 If the regulator gives greater welfare weight to consumer surplus, then the optimal regulatory policy defines a non-decreasing price schedule for active types with a positive mark up for all but the lowest cost type.
-By comparison, if the regulator were to maximize aggregate social surplus, then as Loeb and Magat (1979) observe the optimal regulatory policy would achieve a first-best outcome, with price equal to marginal cost for all active types and transfers set so that the monopolist receives all the surplus.
-In any case, production is permitted only for types such that consumer surplus under the optimal pricing rule weakly exceeds the fixed cost of production.
+Production is permitted only for types such that consumer surplus under the optimal pricing rule weakly exceeds the fixed cost of production.